ajayKomirishetty/WebApiAccess/readme.txt

-This app demonstrtes the way to access webapi using c# application
+This app demonstrates the way to access webapi using c# application